 About the Author

-Ieva Galinyte is a product marketing specialist at MIND Research Institute.
+Ieva Galinyte is an associate product manager at MIND Research Institute.
 She enjoys writing about and keeping up with the latest trends in math education.